London

 St Paul’s Cathedral

 St Paul’s is Wren’s iconic masterpiece.
 It’s the only cathedral of the early modern era to have been completely designed by one chief architect.
-Wren is said to have redrawn his plans for the Cathedral countless times even as it was being built, continuously evolving the design of its domes and towers.
+Wren is said to have redrawn his plans for the Cathedral countless times, even as it was being built, continuously evolving the design of its domes and towers.

 He even took several construction risks that would have horrified architects today.
 The result, however, is a building that will continue to define the skyline of London as long as the city stands.